-Heineken Promotion Scams: Don't Fall for These Advance-Fee Rip-Offs
+Heineken Lottery Scams: Don' Fall for These Rip-Offs

-Have you received a winning email claiming that you have won the Heineken Lottery Promotion (or a similar-sounding drawing)?
-Think again; the Heineken lottery is, unfortunately, not legitimate.
+Have you received a winning email claiming that you have won the Heineken Lottery Promotion or a similar-sounding drawing?
+Don't get too excited; the Heineken lottery is a scam.

 The Heineken Lottery is an example of an advance-fee scam, a common rip-off that con men use to try to convince victims to hand over money by promising an even larger sum of money in return.